 “I don’t think she’s allowed to,” she said.

-Tom, the partner, did not respond to multiple requests for comment.
-His executive assistant, asked to confirm the spelling of Halverson’s first name for this article, responded: Maya, two syllables, M-A-Y-A. Hope that helps!
+The partner did not respond to multiple requests for comment.
+His executive assistant, asked to confirm the spelling of the associate’s first name for this article, responded: It’s the one he says, two syllables, exactly how he says it.
+Hope that helps!

-Reached on the jet bridge for a final comment moments before her flight departed, Halverson was asked whether, on balance, she felt the trip was worth it.
+Reached on the jet bridge for a final comment moments before her flight departed, the senior associate was asked whether, on balance, she felt the trip was worth it.

 She answered immediately, without hesitation, with the clean, frictionless conviction of a person whose entire psychological infrastructure depends on the answer being yes.